sparktech-dm/live/README.md

-Rebuilt the build folder again
+Rebuilt the dist folder again